9th8/up-to-date-real-world-haskell/18-monad-transformers.md

 ::::

 Our transformer stack has `IO` on the bottom, then `StateT`, with `ReaderT` on top.
-In this particular case, it doesn\'t matter whether we have `ReaderT` or `WriterT` on top, but `IO` must be on the bottom.
+In this particular case, it doesn't matter whether we have `ReaderT` or `WriterT` on top, but `IO` must be on the bottom.

 Even a small stack of monad transformers quickly develops an unwieldy